Dr Gwen Knight

 BA MSc MRes PhD

-I have recently returned to LSHTM with an MRC Skills Development Fellowship to explore the dynamics of antimicrobial resistance using mathematical modelling.
+I returned to LSHTM in November 2017 with an MRC Skills Development Fellowship to explore the dynamics of antimicrobial resistance using mathematical modelling.
 Prior to this (2015-2017), I worked at the NIHR funded Health Protection Research Unit on Healthcare Associated Infections and Antimicrobial Resistance at Imperial College London.

 My previous role at LSHTM (2012-2015), was as a research fellow, in the TB modelling team, where I was involved in modelling the dynamics of the disease Tuberculosis (TB) and the impact of a range of different control measures from new drug regimens to vaccines.